 The Seven Lochs Trail, which winds its way through the wetland park from Hogganfield Park to Drumpellier Country Park, passing Provan Hall and Bishop Loch along the way, and makes for a great walk or bike ride.
 Download the Seven Lochs Trail leaflet [818kb]

 The level circuit around the loch is marked with 'distance posts' to help you measure your run.
 There is also an orienteering course that that takes in the woodlands and viewpoints around the Loch.

 Next to Hogganfield Park is Lethamhill Golf Course - an 18-hole parkland course managed by Glasgow Life.
 Tickets can be bought from the clubhouse, or you can book on a pay-and-play basis here.

 Jump on board for a bus tour around the Seven Lochs to search for new arrivals.
 We'll visit lochs and wetland sites to look for wintering wildfowl and other birds as they make their way south for the winter.
 Please bring a picnic lunch.

 Venue: Hogganfield Park LNR.
 Meet at the car park on 1240 Cumbernauld Road, G33 1AH.

 Booking: Yes - booking is essential

 Hogganfield Park is on Cumbernauld Rd, Glasgow, G33 1AH.
-The nearest railway station is at Carntyne - which is a 40 minute walk / 15 minute cycle from the Park.
+The nearest railway station is at Stepps - which is a 30 minute walk / 10 minute cycle from the Park.
 Local buses stop at the park entrance on Cumbernauld Rd.

 For more information visit Traveline Scotland.